European Biosolutions Cases

 Biotalys

-The biobased crop protection product from Biotalys, a biofungicide named EVOCA™, is based on proteins - the core ingredient of nature.
+The biobased crop protection product from the Belgian company Biotalys, a biofungicide named EVOCA™, is based on proteins - the core ingredient of nature.
 The proteins are produced through precision fermentation, a biological process that utilizes mainly sustainable and natural resources.
 It is a production method with great potential to become a sustainable alternative to conventional chemical pesticides.
 This is how the proteins work: They are mixed with water and then sprayed on the crop.
 Here they interfere with the cell wall of the fungus, which bursts, and the fungus dies off.
 The proteins themselves are fully biodegradable, turning into amino acids that could even be beneficial for soil life.

 Koppert